 If you are a woman, I am also going to be curious as to whether or not you are pregnant, on an oral contraceptive or a natural hormone replacement, as well as if you are menopausal and not on hormone replacement.

 Bottom Line: These are all things that change your body’s typical thyroid output.
 It helps to know more about them to paint a really clear picture of whether you are on the right amount of medication for you and your needs.

-Here is what will happen: Once we have all of the numbers crunched, you will receive a number which acts as a percentage to how much your medication satisfies your body’s physiologic dose (the amount your body would truly make in its best-performing form).
+Here is what will happen: Once we have all of the numbers crunched, you will receive a number.
+This is a percentage of how much your thyroid medication satisfies your body’s physiologic dose (the amount your body would truly make in its best-performing form).

 On the other hand, if someone was on a small dose of thyroid and their gland was halfway underactive and halfway active.
 The percentage result for this scenario would be around 50% because their medicine is fulfilling half of their body’s needs in this situation.

 Key Insight: When this number is over 100%, it means that you are taking more than your body needs.
 I have seen some people with results over 200, 300, even 400% – scary stuff!
 This is just far more than your thyroid would ever make if it was working perfectly on its own.

 There are two distinct scenarios in which this occurs: